Abbas Shah ( Shah Abbas )

 Birjand is the capital of the Iranian province of South Khorasan.
 Birjand rugs are also knowned internationally as Moud rugs (Mood rugs).
 Most of the rugs in the region are woven in the villages around Birjand.

 The Black Church in Brasov in Romania is famous for their collection of 104 Transylvanian rugs from the 17th-18th centuries.
+See examples of Transylvanian rugs and articles with information about the Black Church.

 Persian Borchalu rugs are from the village of Borchalu in the Iranian Hamadan region.